nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. Dictionote shows a list of contacts
+2. Dictionote shows a list of contacts.
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.
-4. Dictionote deletes the contact
+4. Dictionote deletes the contact.

     Use case ends.